Have Car, Will Travel: Lake George Scenic Drive Around the Lake

 Travel Around the Southern Tip of Lake George

 After stopping to get your picture taken with Bigfoot, you'll head back the way you came from on Poultney Street, taking a left onto Broadway/Route 4 where you'll head south for about 30 minutes.
-This is a fairly rural area with lots of fields, trees, and perhaps a few more farms, making for a pleasant country drive.
-You'll pass Adirondack Natural Stone along the way.
+This will take you to Fort Ann.

 Shortly after exiting the distillery and returning to Route 149, you'll pass the Queensbury Country Club on the right, then, you'll make a right onto Route 7/Bay Road.
 At this point, you'll be heading back towards the lake, passing Dunham Bay Marsh on your right.